wasmCloud/wadm/oam/README.md

 The following is a list of the `traits` wasmCloud has added via customization to its application model.

 - `spreadscaler` - Defines the spread of instances of a particular entity across multiple hosts with affinity requirements
-- `linkdef` - A link definition that describes a link between an actor and a capability provider
+- `link` - A link definition that describes a link between a component and a capability provider or a component and another component

 ## Example Application YAML